PRIX: Learning to Plan from Raw Pixels for End-to-End Autonomous Driving: Method

 The output of the CaRT module is the attention $A_i$ computed using the scaled dot-product attention $\text{A}(Q_i, K_i, V_i) = \text{softmax}\left(\frac{Q_iK_i^T}{\sqrt{d_k}}\right)V_i$. $A_i$, which is our recalibrated feature map, is then upsampled to the original dimensions of $x_i$, concatenated with the original $x_i$ feature map (extracted from ResNet) via skip connection, creating $x^c_i$, and fed to the next ResNet layer $f_{i+1}$ as shown in \cref{fig:cart_flow}.

-The iterative \textit{recalibration} is this process of actively refining the initial feature maps from the ResNet backbone by infusing them with global semantic context learned via SA as an act of adjusting the value and significance of the initial local features based on this newly understood global context.
+The iterative \textit{recalibration} process actively refines the initial feature maps from the ResNet backbone by infusing them with global semantic context learned via SA.
+This effectively adjusts the value and significance of the initial local features based on the newly understood global context.
 It is not just adding new information; it is fundamentally changing the interpretation of the existing features by infusing them with the global context of the entire scene generated by the CaRT self-attention layers.

-The final feature map is \textit{Global Features}, which encapsulates information from all levels.
+The final feature map is \textit{Global Features}, $x^C_5\in\mathds{R}^{B\times C_c\times H_c\times W_c}$, which encapsulates information from all levels.
 To synthesize the final multi-scale representation, the architecture ends in a top-down pathway, analogous to a Feature Pyramid Network (FPN).
-The Semantic Features are passed through a series of upsampling and 3x3 convolutional layers to restore a higher-resolution feature map, ensuring it benefits from semantic context while retaining precise spatial understanding.
-The resulting feature map provides a comprehensive visual foundation, balancing semantic abstraction and spatial fidelity, for the subsequent generative planning head.
+The Semantic Features are passed through a series of upsampling and 3x3 convolutional layers to restore a higher-resolution feature map, ensuring it benefits from semantic context while retaining precise spatial understanding, we refer to it as \textit{Local Features}, $x^L_5\in\mathds{R}^{B\times C_L\times H_L\times W_L}$.